-It all starts with the classification of affordable housing itself...affordable for what, and by whom?
-The prevalent supply-demand mismatch in the affordable or low cost housing projects in India is a consequence of this subjectivity.
+It all starts with the classification of affordable housing itself...what is affordable housing in India, affordable for what, and by whom?
+The prevalent supply-demand mismatch in the affordable or low cost housing scheme projects in India is a consequence of this subjectivity.
 To fully understand how to make the much publicized Pradhan Mantri Awas Yojana (PMAY) scheme work, nothing works better than gaining some case-by-case context.

 For instance, a young family with children require a larger home in comparison to a retired couple whose children are away.
 Yet, an "affordable" home for the former continues to elude.
 Ownership must be fungible to ensure such gaps between requirement and ability are bridged.

 Consider the following two examples.

 A home loan with a "hire purchase" plan where the buyer pays an initial deposit to take occupancy, while paying the remainder balance (plus interest) over an extended time-period before taking possession.
 The property is owned by the vendor till the last payment is cleared.

 A government employee typically pays a nominal rent for government-owned accommodation and, on a transfer, relocates to another home where he continues to pay rent till retirement when he must vacate.
 The government gives him a pension and other benefits, yet the payments made for rent are not deemed as instalments for a home.